Adarshh9/UC-Berkeley-Challenge/README.md

 ---

 ## **Key Features**
-1. **Query Splitting and Routing**:
+1. **Intelligent Query Splitting and Routing**:
-   - Implements GPT-4-mini API for intelligent query segmentation and routing.
-   - Distributes query fragments to specialized models like **BioGPT** (medical expertise) and **Qwen Coder** (technical expertise).
+   - Uses a SOTA LLM API to divide user queries into domain-specific components.
+   - Model Specialization: Routes components to domain-specific models:
+     - Technical Queries: Addressed by Qwen Coder.
+     - Medical Queries: Addressed by BioGPT.

 2. **Model Collaboration via Cross-Attention**:
-   - Employs a novel **cross-attention mechanism** for information exchange between models.
-   - Enhances the semantic richness of individual outputs by fusing domain-specific knowledge.
+   - Uses **cross-attention mechanism** to integrate domain-specific insights into a unified response.
+   - Ensures comprehensive understanding across disciplines.

-3. **Reinforcement Learning & Multi-Agent Collaboration**:
+3. **Reinforcement Learning & Caching**:
-   - Models learn and improve collaboratively through **reinforcement learning (RL)**.
+   - Employs RL for model collaboration and response refinement.
    - Implements **multi-agent reinforcement learning (MARL)** with game-theory principles to foster synergistic behavior.

-4. **Optimized Performance with Smaller Models**:
-   - Uses lightweight models (<7B parameters) for domain specialization, ensuring **low latency** and **efficient compute usage**.
-   - Achieves **accuracy comparable to or better than LLMs** with a fraction of the computational cost.
+   - Leverages embeddings from SentenceTransformer and indexes in Pinecone for query optimization and caching.

 ---

 ## **System Architecture**
 1. **Input Handling**:
+   - User queries are preprocessed and analyzed using embeddings.
+   - Pinecone checks for cached responses to reduce computation for frequent queries.
+2. **Domain-Specific Processing**:
    - Query is intelligently split and routed by GPT-4-mini.
-2. **Domain-Specific Processing**:
    - BioGPT and Qwen Coder process their respective query fragments and generate initial responses.
-3. **Cross-Attention Integration**:
+3. **Cross-Domain Integration and Output**:
    - Responses are integrated through cross-attention mechanisms to exchange insights and refine outputs.
-4. **Final Merging and Output**:
-   - GPT-4-mini combines the refined outputs into a unified, semantically precise response.
+   - GPT-4-mini combines the refined outputs into a cohesive and contextually accurate answer..

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d53ea399-c554-4ed4-9034-235a6c4c9a21" alt="FlowChart" style="width:50%;"/>